peytoncordero/DRI25/html-css.md

 <Info>__Tip__

 If you run into an error, be sure to check your punctuation.
-Oftentimes the problem is a typo, or overlooking a semi-colon, a period, etc. See the [Troubleshooting](?user=GC-DRI&repo=DRI24&file=html-css&instUser=GC-DRI&instRepo=GCDRI24Schedule&page=47) section for more information on common issues.
+Oftentimes the problem is a typo, or overlooking a semi-colon, a period, etc. See the<Link workshop='html-css' page='47'>`Troubleshooting`</Link> section for more information on common issues.
 </Info>

 ## Evaluation